flozz/rivalcfg/doc/contributing.rst

 ----

 Rivalcfg does not work?
 Please `open an issue
-<https://github.com/flozz/rivalcfg/issues>`_ on Github with as much information
+<https://github.com/flozz/rivalcfg/issues>`_ on GitHub with as much information
 as possible.

 When possible: